zyndor/xrhodes/README.md

 Graphics: OpenGL3.3 capable GPU.

-Build environment:
+# Windows

-* Windows: Visual Studio Community 2015+
+- Visual Studio Community 2017+ and (Vcpkg)[https://github.com/microsoft/vcpkg]
+- $ ./vcpkg install --triplet=x86-windows libpng sdl2 tinyxml2 gtest
+- $ ./vcpkg install --triplet=x64-windows libpng sdl2 tinyxml2 gtest

+# MacOS 10.13+

-* MacOS: Xcode 4+
+- Xcode 4+
-* Linux: GCC v5.4+ & make; get the libsdl2-dev, libpng16-16, zlib and libtinyxml2-dev libraries from your distribution provider.
+- $ brew install libpng sdl2 tinyxml2

+# Linux (Tested under Ubuntu 18.04)

+- $ sudo apt-get install build-essential mesa-common-dev mesa-utils libpng-dev \
+  libsdl2-dev libtinyxml2-dev

 Getting started
 ---------------

 Visit the tools/ subfolder for your chosen development platform and run the generate_projects script.
 Alternatively, you can run premake directly with the premake5.lua script in the root folder.

 Projects are generated in the .projects folder in the root.
+Run the build_all script from the same folder, or build the projects manually.

 Run examples and unit tests.